luke3butler/feathers-versionate/README.md

 ## Documentation

-`feathers-versionate` is just a wrapper around app.use and app.service for applying
+`feathers-versionate` It a utility that creates wrappers for app.use and app.service with nested root paths.

 * `app.versionate(name, basePath)`
 * `app.versionate.register(name, basePath)` (app.versionate alias)